-- Vision measures the extent to which you clearly communicate and model commitment to personal purpose and vision. - Strategy measures the extent to which you think strategically. - Results measures the degree to which you are goal directed and have a track record of goal achievment and high performance. - Decisions measures your ability to make decisions on time, and the extent to which you are comfortable moving forward in uncertainty.
+- purpose and vision.

+- Strategy measures the extent to which you think strategically.

+- achievment and high performance.

+- comfortable moving forward in uncertainty.

 THE REACTIVE LEADERSHIP STYLES reflect inner beliefs that limit effectiveness, authentic expression, and empowering leadership.

 The Controlling Dimension measures the extent to which you establish a sense of personal worth through task accomplishment and personal achievement.
 It is composed of: